EDCD/EDMarketConnector/README.md

 Mac:

 * Requires Mac OS 10.9 or later.
-* Download the `.zip` file of the [latest release](https://github.com/Marginal/EDMarketConnector/releases/latest).
+* Download the `.zip` archive of the [latest release](https://github.com/Marginal/EDMarketConnector/releases/latest).
 * The zip archive contains the **EDMarketConnector** app - move this app to **Applications** or wherever you want it.
 * Double-click on the app to run it.

 Windows:

 * Requires Windows 7 or later.
-* Download the `.msi` file of the [latest release](https://github.com/Marginal/EDMarketConnector/releases/latest).
+* Download the `.msi` package of the [latest release](https://github.com/Marginal/EDMarketConnector/releases/latest).
 * Double-click on it.
-* The Installer will walk you through the installation process.
+* Windows Installer will walk you through the installation process.
 * Run **EDMarketConnector** from the Start menu.